psu-efd/pyHMT2D/docs/source/README.rst

 -  automatic calibration of models with any available optimzation and calibration Python packages
--  Monte-Carlo simulations with scripting and Python’s statistic libraries
+-  Monte-Carlo simulations with scripting and Pythonâ€™s statistic libraries
--  …
+-  â€¦

 Other features: